 But if we do not have the big and powerful, what do we have?

 You can count on the little things.
-Whether you have been hanging on these last few months or maybe you lost everything.
-You didn't loose your access to the little things.
 These are the things that we see everyday right under our noses or within ourselves.
-They're accessible to all, regardless of your circumstances.
+They're accessible to all, (mostly) regardless of circumstances.
 The big and powerful are not interdependent - you can have one without the other.
 I found power in the little things.

 Today I introduce myself as the girl who comes from London, plays football but also is obsessed with the little things.
 While I will never loose my identity and the luck I have had through life - to live in a city and play the game I love - I hope that through my acknowledgement of the little things, I can communicate to those of you who haven't been served the greatest hand of cards in life, that the little things are just as powerful as the big things.

 Join me as I share how little things can have a not so little impact on your life.